mimoralea/king-pong/report.md

 - Second iteration Agent won 100 to 93
 - Third iteration Agent won 100 to 94

 This can be considered close victories, and they are, but this is also related to the training time.
-Remember, this is an agent that got his first game after the 5,000,000th timestep.
+Remember, this is an agent that got his first game after the 5,000,000th training timestep.
 The improvement would just take some extra training time on the NVIDIA GTX 980.
 And it is in fact training as I write these lines.

 ## Conclusion

+Here is a gif of the fully-trained agent playing:

+![King Pong][kingif]

+On this project we explored how to train an agent play the game of Pong from raw pixels.

 This was a very interesting project we got into.
 Not only we applied a Machine Learning technology, but in fact 2 of the most prominent technologies as of 2016.
 We proved how hard it is to do Deep Reinforcement Learning, but also how satisfactory it is to get great results.
 We would be doing more of these kinds of work in the near future.